Engineer · Builder · Adventurer · In that order, depending on the week

 § 07Kept

-A note I keep in a drawer.
+Notes I keep in a drawer.

 You aren't just a great manager — you advocate for me, and not just for me but for the ones in the past as well.
 My longevity here is something I owe completely to you.
 Thank you for sticking up for me and my career through the hell that was the pandemic, the trials that were my college, and the open door that is my future.